-- a.
-Intellectual property developed DURING the Activity - b.
+- Intellectual property developed DURING the Activity - b.
 IP shall remain vested in the company - c.
-ESA shall also have rights - d.
+ESA and the Government of Czech Republic shall also have rights - d.
 It shall not affect the deliverables/rights on the deliverables

 Hints & Tips:

 Foreground IPR is typically expected out of any technical development.